Nose surgery in Perth or ‘rhinoplasty’ is a cosmetic procedure to reshape the nose and change its appearance or function.

 Although no major complications are expected with a rhinoplasty procedure, you may have some bruising and swelling around the eyes, which subsides quickly.
 Swelling of the nose subsides more slowly and some numbness may be present for a few months.
 The final appearance of your surgery may take 3-4 months to be fully evident.
 Other post-operative complications, such as delayed healing, infection or excessive bleeding are quite uncommon.

-An initial consultation with your Specialist Plastic Surgeon will cost approximately $220 (fees vary slightly per surgeon) and take about 30-45 minutes.
-If a Medicare item applies to your potential procedure then you will be entitled to a rebate from Medicare of approximately $75, providing you have a written referral from your GP or specialist.
+An initial consultation with your Specialist Plastic Surgeon will cost approximately $250, which is payable in full at the time of booking your consultation.
+Your consultation will take approximately 30-60 minutes.
+If a Medicare item applies to your potential procedure then you will be entitled to a rebate from Medicare of approximately $80, providing you have a written referral from your GP or specialist.
 GP referrals are valid for 12 months and specialist referrals for 3 months.

 There may be Medicare and private health insurance rebates available for nose surgery in Perth depending on strict Medicare eligibility criteria.
 Your surgeon can provide you with more information, but you would then need to talk to your private health insurer to determine exactly how much cover they will provide and confirm what your final out-of-pocket costs will be.